 - Individuals who would thrive from companionship

-If you have a loved one you think might need in-home care, feel free to contact us at Enhanced Home Care any time and we will be happy to discuss care options.
+If you have a loved one you think might need Kansas City home care, feel free to contact us at Enhanced Home Care any time and we will be happy to discuss care options.

 Q: How much do home care services cost?

 Because each person’s care needs are unique, it is difficult to estimate what your total care costs will be without an in-home assessment.
-Please contact us to schedule a free in-home assessment and we can provide a more accurate price for the care you need.
+Please contact us to schedule a free in-home assessment and we can provide a more accurate price for the Johnson County home health care you need.

 Q. What are my payment options for home care services?